jphmrst/PLC/src/plc/fp/Naturals.lagda.md

 the second line matches the inductive case by taking `m = 0` and `n = 3`, and the third line matches the base case by taking `n = 3`.

+Both derivations consist of a signature or declaration on the first line, and a binding on the remaining lines.

+TODO resume edits here

-Both derivations consist of a signature (written with a colon, `:`), giving a type, and a binding (written with an equal sign, `=`), giving a term of the given type.
+(written with a colon, `:`),
+giving a type, and a binding (written with an equal sign, `=`), giving a term of the given type.
 Here we use the underscore `_` as a dummy name.
 The dummy name can be reused, and is convenient for examples.